cameron-martin/speedball/README.md

   - Find out why travis is failing on all nodes < 5.0
 * Add code climate, gitter etc.

+## Contributing

+Pull requests are very much welcome.
+Also, if there is something you want added or something is broken then please open an issue.

 [flow]: http://flowtype.org/
 [combinator]: https://wiki.haskell.org/Combinator_pattern